bradgrantham/gpt-4-6502/README.md

    CPU: old PC=1607, bytes=2, MEMORY[]={0, 1, 2, 240, 4, 176, 240, 7, 8, 240, 0, 0, 0, 0, 0, 0, 10, 2, 0}, PC=1609, A=240, X=9, N=1, Z=0
    ```

    It described the instruction correctly and even had correct pseudocode, but then the actual value of `A` was just wrong.
 The number `240` is in memory, but I don't know why it thought `MEMORY[16]` was 240.
+I can't say *exactly* what the issue was because I don't have any visibility into the structure of the model.
+I think I [may not be able to enable probabilities in the output](https://twitter.com/sandersted/status/1637156533963472901?s=20) but I could probably ask the model itself to give me some kind of confidence measurement or explain how it looked up memory locations.

 2. There were some places where values appeared to be interpreted as hexadecimal.
 One instruction repeated several times is 16,  `BPL`.  `gpt-3.5-turbo` interpreted 16 as `ASL` multiple times, but `0x16` *is* `ASL`.